JonZeolla/lab-BlockCipherCryptography/ecb-mode/detect-ecb-mode/README.md

 ### This Lab

 Find out which `Image*.ppm` in this directory has been encrypted with AES in ECB mode.
-GIMP can be used to open these, but an image editor shouldn't be required to solve this.
+It _might_ be possible to use an image editor to solve this, but it certainly won't be the easiest way.
 [Hints](#hints) and [solutions](#solution) are available below.

 ## Hints
 <details>